UCI-GDIM32-W25/in-class-activities-evelina-wang/README.md

 ### activity 3

 ### activity 4
 write the main NPC conversation and script.
 It has the function of playing sound effects.
-There is one pickup and one special sound effect.
+There is one pickup and one special sound effect.And write a key script
 ### activity 5
 I have finished the health reduction mechanism for the secondary NPC, and the mechanism for picking up items by clicking the mouse
 [W8 Final](https://docs.google.com/document/d/14oNVjOULok9GKOuAMz6FifVQNZexjDqA_J2JGHLxH9M/edit?tab=t.0)